ossrs/srs-unity/README.md

 Unity supports WebRTC, see [com.unity.webrtc](https://docs.unity3d.com/Packages/com.unity.webrtc@2.4/manual/index.html) or [github](https://github.com/Unity-Technologies/com.unity.webrtc).
 However, the demos only work in P2P mode, not with remote SFU or SRS.

 To work with SFU or WebRTC server, the best practice is to use [WHIP](https://datatracker.ietf.org/doc/draft-ietf-wish-whip/) for Unity to publish to SFU, such as SRS.
-Actually, you're also able to play stream by WHIP.
+Actually, you're also able to play stream by [WHEP](https://datatracker.ietf.org/doc/draft-murillo-whep/).

 The most common use scenaio for publishing stream, is to covert video game as live streaming.
 However you can use OBS to capture the window and audio, but it enable you to capture from Unity inside, cool!
 It works like this: